RDjarbeng/countdown/readme.md

 * Added option to set a user countdown as main countdown
 * Added night mode consistency across pages
 * Fixed app crashes in UC browser and older versions of Safari
-* Added whatsapp share button and whatsapp share functionality
+* Added whatsapp share button and whatsapp share functionality to day of year page
 * Add edit functionality to created countdowns
 * Add animated countdown to day of year page
+* Add error handling and error messages to user for a more stable app and less app crashes, fail gracefully
+* UI (Sidebar) improvements
+* UI changes to countdown-list page
+* Organize files into folders
 ---